telerik/reporting-docs/report-items/graph/formatting-a-graph/series.md

 1. Click the chart series that you want to change.
 The selected axis properties are listed in the __Property Browser__.
 1. In the __Appearance__ group.
 Set the __ColorPalette property__ to - __Color Palette__.
+1. One of the three options must be selected from the drop-down menu no matter which one.
 1. In the __Colors property__, click the __Edit Collection (…) button__.
 The Color Collection Editor opens.
 1. Click __Add__ to add a color and select a color from the drop-down.
 1. Click __Add__ to add more colors to the palette.